 when the weather and possible other factors are in

 There is no box charge.

 We do use O2 on all shipments.

-We also use ice and heat when necessary.
+We do use 72 hours heat packs when necessary.

 Please do not hesitate to email us or call us for more info on water conditions, we are happy to help.